-It’s difficult to know when your loved one needs to change living situations, because the disease progresses so slowly.
-Alzheimer’s takes years to transition from early to mid and late stages, so even if your gut says it’s getting worse, your mind and heart might argue otherwise.
+It is difficult to know when your loved one needs to change their living situation.
+Alzheimer’s takes years to transition from early to mid and late stages, making deciding between feelings and logic complicated.
 Add the guilt and emotion that can come with putting a loved one in memory care and the decision becomes even more difficult.

 1. When you can’t keep them safe at home

 A decline in health for a dementia patient can signal trouble and that they are progressing through the stages of the disease and need professional help.
 Signs to look for are:

 – Hunched posture